All Episodes

 Was there someone in the truck, perhaps?

-I I mean, that headline is intentional.
+I mean, that headline is intentional.

 I'm sorry.

-You have all these editors, you know.
+You have all these editors.

-I'm a writer.
+You know, I'm a writer.

-So That was just, you know, beyond disgusting to see that particular headline.
+So that was just, you know, beyond disgusting to see that particular headline.

-And then obviously, there's this guy named Ron Philipkowski.
+And then obviously, there's this guy named Ron Philip Kowski.

-And he is one of those people that has probably stage five TDS, which, you know, if you have stage five TDS for for more than four hours, definitely see your psychiatrist.
+And he is one of those people that has probably stage five TDS, which, you know, if you have stage five TDS for more than four hours, definitely see your psychiatrist.

 But in this case, this clown puts up a photo, and now we're going back to Las Vegas for a moment, of the Tesla that blew up.